 Whilst at the Guildhall he won Young Musician of the Year for Buckinghamshire which was judged by Lady Barbirolli (Evelyn Rothwell) who singled out his capacity to communicate his enthusiasm for the music as the element that gained him this prize.
 This led to a concerto being written for him by Colin Cowles which he performed with the Bucks County Youth Orchestra.

 Chamber music is central to Tom's career.
-He was a founder member of two wind chamber groups - Etesian Winds wind quintet and Concertone (wind and piano ensemble) and currently plays with several London based chamber groups including The Blaze Ensemble The Globe Wind Quintet and the bassoon quartet Reed Rage.
+He was a founder member of two wind chamber groups - Etesian Winds wind quintet and Concertone (wind and piano ensemble) and played for many years with several London based chamber groups including The Blaze Ensemble and the bassoon quartet Reed Rage.